meetric1/GMod-Seamless-Portals/readme.md

 [![](https://img.youtube.com/vi/lgiPHZdTGxs/0.jpg)](http://www.youtube.com/watch?v=lgiPHZdTGxs "")

 ### Description
-My seamless portals addon for garrys mod.
-This is a mod that adds a entity called the Seamless Portal, and a functioning portal gun!
+My seamless portals addon for Garry’s mod.
+This is a mod that adds an entity called the Seamless Portal, and a functioning portal gun!
-You can spawn the Portals in the spawnmenu, or by using the portal gun in the weapons tab.
+You can spawn the Portals in the spawn menu, or by using the portal gun in the weapons tab.

 ### Installation
-To install this addon, download and unzip the contents and put it in your garrys mod addon folder
+To install this addon, download and unzip the contents and put it in your Garry’s mod addon folder

 ### Features
  * More seamless